Revert or Readjust?

-As a part of bigger project “Socio-ecological Transformation in Asia”, five Asian cities are picked as case studies.
-The objective is to comment on how land use and transport integration can be best achieved to influence travel behavior of people and create livable and social cities.
+As a part of bigger project “Socio-ecological Transformation in Asia”, four Asian cities were picked as case studies.
+The objective was to comment on how land use and transport integration can be best achieved to influence travel behavior of people and create liveable and social cities.
 Various social, political, and smart city perspectives are also studied to create cities that supports social and economic development.

 This project aims to research on ways to improve the first and last mile connectivity to the public transport systems in two cities in Norway.
 The project is owned by Institute of Transport Economics, Oslo.
 As the ‘expert’ member on the team, we advise them on the theory, the method and expected results from the project.

 Social sustainability of smart mobility